 Kôji Shima’s depiction of planetary disaster is just as ambitious and much more detailed.
 Some cityscapes and a few more shots of waves washing over a landscape (very Tsushima-like) are handled with okay miniatures.
 When a siren sounds we see train passengers leaping from windows — is that something that occurred during WW2 air raids?
 The film’s best material puts the disaster of the approach of Planet R in human terms, at the level of common experience.
 Five days before impact the sky turns reddish and the temperature rises alarmingly.
 Shima cuts to animals in the open, felled by the heat.
 Earthquakes fracture buildings; one of the professors must avoid falling debris in the street.
 Rats seek shelter where the schoolchildren have been placed, and floodwaters pour in as well.
 One curious detail during the heat wave concerns a spider.
 We first see it in close-up, and then a little later, furiously building a web.
 Is director Shima saying that when the going gets tough, patriotic Japanese get to work?

-Despite some glaring plot coincidences, fans looking for sobriety in their vintage Sci-fi fantasies will immediately see Warning from Space’s superior qualities.
+Despite some glaring plot contrivances, fans seeking sobriety in their vintage Sci-fi fantasies will immediately see Warning from Space’s superior qualities.
 To me it solves the problems that make other Astral Collision movies seem insubstantial — only Gorath occasionally involves us in its human drama.
 Daiei’s lavish production is equal to the task, with many large studio sets and much location work (with lots of extras).

 I loved the finale, including the Pairans’ welcome intervention to protect puny humanity.
-The film only seems to contradict its own anti-bomb message, when the dreaded Element 101 explosive becomes useful after all, because the secret stays safe with the pacifist Pairans.
+The film does seem to contradict its own anti-bomb message, when the dreaded Element 101 explosive becomes useful after all.
+But the secret stays safe with the pacifist Pairans.
 Hideo Oguni and Kôji Shima keep their ‘communal hero’ pledge to the end.
 The film backs away from individual celebration — there are no shots of lovers hugging and kissing.
 Even the joyous children are observed in long shot.

 To a sci-fi addict the understated finish with the children will feel like an inversion of the finale of These are the Damned — the preschool tots exit into a charred yet hopeful landscape.
 It follows a charming montage of bits of wildlife re-emerging from shelter, a Bambi- like cliché.
 The makers of the later Mars Attacks recycled similar imagery as a gag, but the sentiment was so positive that any cynical intent evaporated.
 We like it when the world is saved for fuzzy critters.